spdx/spdx-3-model/model/Security/Classes/EpssVulnAssessmentRelationship.md

 ## Summary

-Provides a EPSS assessment for a vulnerability.
+Provides an EPSS assessment for a vulnerability.

 ## Description

-A EpssVulnAssessmentRelationship relationship describes the likelihood that a vulnerability will be exploited in the wild using the Exploit Prediction Scoring System (EPSS) as defined on [https://www.first.org/epss/model](https://www.first.org/epss/model).
+An EpssVulnAssessmentRelationship relationship describes the likelihood or probability that a vulnerability will be exploited in the wild using the Exploit Prediction Scoring System (EPSS) as defined on [https://www.first.org/epss/model](https://www.first.org/epss/model).

 ## Metadata